ispras/utopia-hls/docs/latency_config.md

 * `EQ` - "equal" comparison
 * `NEQ` - "not equal" comparison

-JSON configuration structure states that for every operation with a specific configuration (each pair is represented as a separate JSON-field with `_` between pair's elements) present in the kernel, operation's latency will be provided.
+JSON configuration structure states that for every operation with a specific configuration (each pair is represented as a separate JSON-field with `_` between pair's elements) present in the kernel, operation's latency has to be provided.

 Here is an example of a JSON configuration file, containing latencies for multiplication, addition and subtraction of integer numbers: